lanchiang/line-type-classification/README.md

-# Line Strudel
+# Strudel's Line classifier
-Feature generator for Strudel's line classifier.
+This is legacy code implemented for line classification.
+For the up-to-date code, please refer to https://github.com/lanchiang/strudel.